A minimal C++ development environment

 A good resource

-As already mentioned, C++ is not an easy language.
-Best way to start is with a good book that explains the basic, a little bit the background of the language, and provides some exercises.
+The best way to start is with a good book that explains the basics, a little bit of the background of the language, and provides some exercises.

 Make sure to pick a "recent" book, since C++11 the language has changed a lot and continues to evolve.